Finally functions to get you what you want!

 So let me help you with that!
-Below you will find snippets and a brief explanation on how to make a function to do that using ElementParameterFilter Class.
+Below I will provide a brief explanation on how to make a function to get elements by Type or Family name using ElementParameterFilter Class.

 Get Element of a certain Type Name